What does the Bible say about fasting and prayer?

 There is no such thing as a fast without prayer.
-It is just going hungry and you’re accomplishing nothing at all.
-While fasting is not necessary for salvation it is essential on your Christian walk of faith and highly recommended in fact Jesus expects us to fast.
+A fast without prayer is just going hungry and you’re accomplishing nothing at all.
+While fasting is not necessary for salvation it is essential on your Christian walk of faith and highly recommended.
+In fact, Jesus expects us to fast.

 There are so many benefits and reasons for fasting and so many ways to do it.
 Find out the best way for you.
 Find out the reason for your fasting and how long you plan on doing it for.

 I challenge you today to fast.
 Don’t do it to try to brag and appear spiritual.
 Make sure your motives are right and do it for the glory of God.
 Humble yourself before the Lord and commit to Him.